Dragon's Gate: Production overview

 Like other games of its kind, Dragon's Gate was based on ideas similar to popular fantasy stories (such as The Lord of the Rings and Dungeons & Dragons).
 Each player created a character and assumed the identity of that character while participating.
 Role-playing allowed interaction between PCs (player characters) and NPCs (non-player characters in the form of computer-controlled creatures including monsters and merchants among others) within a simulated environment, which runs in a real-time framework, allowing for an extremely immersive experience.
 Among the possible game events are numerous GM (game master) or player-run scenarios which variously consist of adventuring, completing quests, fighting in gladiatorial sports, and making new friends with other players.

 A player character could be of any one of several classes and races and be individualized in many ways, similar to more modern MMORPGs.
 Throughout the gaming process, players quickly learned about the way the world functions and how to adventure (usually in search of things like loot, glory, fame, and fortune) either alone or with other players.
-The game is specifically designed to emphasize its role-playing aspects, and to this end the developers have de-emphasized the statistics; although they are still an integral part of the way the game works, and some statistics with numbers are still shown, but are kept to an absolute minimum.
-Life in the game continues 24 hours a day, and events continue to occur without requiring the direct intervention of players, a concept commonly referred to as "persistence."
+The game is specifically designed to emphasize its role-playing aspects, and to this end the developers have de-emphasized the statistics, although they are still an integral part of the way the game works, and some statistics with numbers are still shown, but are kept to an absolute minimum.
+Life in the game continues 24 hours a day, and events continue to occur without requiring the direct intervention of players, a concept commonly referred to as "persistence".

 According to the official website: "The world is rich with political and religious strife and has a detailed history.
 It is very easy to get involved and immersed in role-play.
 Dragon's Gate allows you to experience an exciting world designed to be more than just a text adventure.
-As a social gaming system, Dragon's Gate is intended to be fun.
+As a social gaming system, Dragon's Gate is intended to be fun".

 Reception

 Ken St. Andre wrote in Computer Gaming World in 1992 that "gamers who like medieval fantasy ... will positively love the Dragon's Gate experience".
-He stated that the opportunity to interact and cooperate with other players, and "unparalleled opportunity for extensive role-playing" were its main virtues, and called the cost of $6 per hour "a very reasonable price for being transported into a world of alien wonder and adventure".
+He said that the opportunity to interact and cooperate with other players, and "unparalleled opportunity for extensive role-playing" were its main virtues, and called the cost of $6 per hour "a very reasonable price for being transported into a world of alien wonder and adventure".